 How can we help your agency, class, company or group?

-Children's Connections provides public education on sexual assault related topics and available victim services.
+Children's Connections provides public education on sexual assault related topics and available crime victim assistance.
 Contact us to arrange a talk, conference call, webinar, workshops or speaking engagement.
 We’re happy to participate in your health or resource fair or provide articles for your newsletters.
-We also provide printed educational materials on related topics.
+We also provide printed educational materials on related topics. click here

 Possible topics include: